babylonhealth/Wall-E/README.md

 `TOP_PRIORITY_LABELS` | The name of the labels to use to mark as PR as top-priority – separate multiple label names by a comma
 `REQUIRES_ALL_STATUS_CHECKS` | Defines if the bot should require _all_ status checks to be green before allowing to merge a PR, or only the ones configured as _required_ in GitHub settings (the default)

-Some other environment variables allow further configuration of the bot, like values vor various timeouts; for the list of them all, see [`Sources/App/Extensions/EnvironmentProperties.swift`](https://github.com/babylonhealth/Wall-E/blob/master/Sources/App/Extensions/EnvironmentProperties.swift).
+Some other environment variables allow further configuration of the bot, like values for various timeouts; for the list of them all, see [`Sources/App/Extensions/EnvironmentProperties.swift`](https://github.com/babylonhealth/Wall-E/blob/master/Sources/App/Extensions/EnvironmentProperties.swift).

 ## Implementation details